healygi/planet-memory/README.md

 ![This is an image](/assets/css/images/header.png)

 - The header contains the title of my site and an icon to reflect the theme of the game.
-I also placed a favicon icon in the url for a more aesthetically pleasing user experience.
-I chose the font Roboto as I felt it reflected the theme of the game the best.
-The title is easy to see upon viewing the page.
+- I also placed a favicon icon in the url for a more aesthetically pleasing user experience.
+- I chose the font Roboto as I felt it reflected the theme of the game the best.
+- The title is easy to see upon viewing the page.

 # Instructions

 ![This is an image](/assets/css/images/instructions.png)

 - I placed the instructions in a div called aside and styled it in accordance with the website's palette.
-I added a font awesome icon for aesthetic purposes.
-The instructions are clear, concise and the first thing the user is drawn to.
+- I added a font awesome icon for aesthetic purposes.
+- The instructions are clear, concise and the first thing the user is drawn to.

 # Navigation

 ![This is an image](/assets/css/images/navigation.png)

-- I placed the navigation to each game in a list and gave each an icon to reflect which planet it was.
-I followed the website's palette again and spread out the list evenly.
-When the user hovers over each planet block it changes colour.
+- I placed the navigation to each game in a list and gave each an icon to reflect which planet it was and therefore what theme of game it would be.
+- I followed the website's palette again and spread out the list evenly.
+- When the user hovers over each planet block it changes colour.
 I thought this was a nice feature for aesthetic purposes.

 # Footer

 ![This is an image](/assets/css/images/footer.png)

 - The footer contains the title of my site and two icons to reflect the theme of the game.
-I wrote sponsored by NASA as I used NASA's logo colouring as the pallet of my website.
+- I wrote sponsored by NASA as I used NASA's logo colouring as the palette of my website.

 # Game Area